Theories

 This is different from the usual semantics of the phrase “best friend”.
 If a normal person calls you “best friend”, then you can deduce a number of things from this.
 First of all, you are the only best friend.
 Second, that person will give you special treatment and help you when you are in trouble.
 Andy, in contrast, uses the phrase in another way.
 The way Andy uses the word gives it no meaning at all.
 It becomes an empty word.

-We will later argue that some religious statements such as “Every person is a sinner” are of the very same nature: They carry a strong suggestive meaning, but boil down to senselessness when questioned.
+We will later argue that some religious statements such as “Every person is a sinner”, “God loves you”, or “We are the chosen people” are of the very same nature as being Andy’s best friend: They carry a strong suggestive meaning — but boil down to senselessness when questioned.

 Unfalsifiable statements

-Let’s suppose that your friend Chris is convinced that one of his colleagues fell in love with him.
+Let us suppose that your friend Chris is convinced that one of his colleagues fell in love with him.
 However, the woman appears to treat him just like any other colleague.
 When you challenge Chris on his conviction, Chris argues:Does that mean that Chris’ hypothesis is true?
 Does the woman really love him, but is just too shy to act on it (after all, this claim cannot be proven false)?
 As the attentive reader will have noticed, this immediately makes the hypothesis unfalsifiable.
 That is, we cannot find a condition X such that

 Truth and Atheism

-Revisiting persephone
+Revisiting Persephone

 We started our discussion of truth from the ancient Greek story of Persephone.
-Persephone is the Goddess of Spring, and she returns to Hades each year.
-This leaves her mother sad and so she makes it cold.
-This explains why winter is cold.Now let’s look at the story of Persephone in detail.
+Persephone is the Goddess of Spring, and she goes to the God of the Underworld, Hades, each year.
+This leaves her mother, Demeter, the Goddess of Earth, sad and so she makes it cold.
+This explains why winter is cold.
+Is that a good explanation for the temperature drop in winter?To answer this question, let us look at the story of Persephone in detail.
 It goes roughly as follows:

 If someone is forced to go somewhere, then that person goes there.